 - Research – Companies like eMarketer, Forresters and Neilson provide excellent research data on people’s media habits.

 Idea #7: Look for slogans that will last

 You probably have heard of the catchphrase “Where’s the Beef?”
 Did you know that it started as an advertising slogan in 1984 for a Wendy’s commercial with a little grandmother demanding a big burger?

-It even got so popular that 1984 presidential candidates Gary Hart and Walter Mondale used it against each other during their debates.
+It got so popular that 1984 presidential candidates Gary Hart and Walter Mondale used it against each other during their debates.

-So what makes a good slogan?
+So, what makes a good slogan?
 A good slogan isn’t just a neat saying, motto, elevator pitch or your mission statement summarized in four or five words.

-Instead, a good slogan shows your customers how you are positioned against your competitors.
+A good slogan shows your customers how you are positioned against your competitors.
 Your slogan is communicating your value to the world, and you have to say it quickly.

-To give you another idea of how this works, here’s Blendtec’s slogan, “The world’s most powerful blenders make the best smoothies!”
+To give you another idea of how this works, here’s Blendtec’s slogan: “The world’s most powerful blenders make the best smoothies!”

 But the slogan alone won’t get the job of getting attention done.
 You have to be creative with how you deliver your value proposition.